 Ray is what the SEC calls a “repeat offender.”
 Ray had previously been barred by the Illinois Secretary of State from selling securities in another cattle business that operated as a Ponzi scheme.
 Yet even given this publicly available background, Ray’s brazen behavior engaging in similar conduct was successful in duping millions from investors.
 As stated in the Complaint, “Despite the bar, Ray solicited and accepted investments from residents of Illinois in connection with his current Ponzi scheme.”

-Just a few days ago, I published a blog reminding investors of SEC warnings issued in 2018 that remain true today (see Buy immediately” and get a “free meal” with that Ponzi scheme).
+Recently, I published a blog reminding investors of SEC warnings issued in 2018 that remain true today (see Buy immediately” and get a “free meal” with that Ponzi scheme).
 Promises of high and overly consistent returns from unlicensed and unregistered sellers should raise red flags for investors and sellers.

 If you are an adviser who sold these investments without knowledge that they were unlawful, or have received a notice from regulators, take steps to protect yourself and your retail clients.